 * Fieldwork costs are additional to tuition fees.
 In 2016/17, the cost of the Mumbai field trip (which runs in alternate years and requires a minimum number of students) was approximately £1,200.
 If a field trip is oversubscribed, places are allocated by ballot.

 The programme is made up of 180 credits.
 For full details on our modules please go to the online module directory.

 - Introduction to Social Science 2: Quantitative Methods and Data (30 credits)

 - Re-theorising Development Futures (30 credits)

-Part-time students will take 'Geographical Thought and Practice', 'Re-theorising Development Futures' and one of the advanced training modules in their first year of study.
-In their second year, they will register for their dissertation and take the remaining compulsory training module.
+Part-time students will normally take 'Re-theorising Development Futures', the advanced training module, plus option modules worth 30 credits in their first year of study.
+In their second year, they will register for the dissertation module and 'Geographical Thought and Practice'.

 For detailed country-specific entry requirements please visit the international section of our website.

 Learning and teaching

 As a student at Queen Mary, you will play an active part in your acquisition of skills and knowledge.
 Teaching is by a mixture of formal lectures and small group seminars.
 The seminars are designed to generate informed discussion around set topics, and may involve student presentations, group exercises and role-plays as well as open discussion.
 We take pride in the close and friendly working relationship we have with our students.
 You are assigned an Academic Adviser who will guide you in both academic and pastoral matters throughout your time at Queen Mary.